 Her first book, Indecent Theology (2000), quickly raised her profile throughout the theological world, and with the publication of The Queer God (2004), she was on the forefront of a brand new, exciting, as well as controversial field in the academic study of theology.

 To honor Professor Althaus-Reid’s pioneering spirit and to encourage even more work at the intersection of scholarship and advocacy, CLGS inaugurated an annual award in her name for the best student essay in queering religion and theology.
-This award is open to any student enrolled at one of the member schools of the Graduate Theological Union and is awarded at the commencement exercises of Pacific School of Religion.
-Nominations are made by both regular and adjunct faculty members throughout the GTU.
-For more information on the award, contact Sharon Fennema at firstname.lastname@example.org.
+This award is open to any student enrolled at Pacific School of Religion and is awarded at PSR’s senior chapel.
+Nominations can be made by both regular and adjunct faculty members.
+For more information on the award, contact Professor Bernard Schlager at firstname.lastname@example.org.